makesjs/makesjs.github.io/questions/text.md

 1. for valid value, return `undefined` or `null` or `true` (boolean) or `""` (empty string) .
 2. for invalid value, return a non-empty string (error message) or `false` (boolean).

-When it return `false`, the default error message is `"Please Enter A Valid Value"`.
+When it returns `false`, the default error message is `"Please Enter A Valid Value"`.

 ```js
 module.exports = [